Clubs must display acceptable ‘No smoking’ signage to indicate smoke-free areas.

 - within 10 metres of a food stall or food vendor at organised outdoor event (other than a food fair).

-To complement smoke-free outdoor dining, smoking is banned in an outdoor drinking area if any part of that area is within 4 metres of an outdoor dining area, unless separated by a wall of at least 2.1 metres high.
+Smoking is banned in an outdoor drinking area if any part of that area is within 4 metres of an outdoor dining area, unless separated by a wall of at least 2.1 metres high.
 This means the two areas can be separated by either:

 - a 4 metre buffer zone; or